oystercracker/bisque/README.md

 Every platform-specific manifests that gets built out(e.g. skill.json, action.json) will include "hello world" as the invocation phrase.

-### Targeting locales
+### Resovler Objects

-If your application is multi-lingual, you can easily configure unique invocation phrases for different locales:
+If your application is multi-lingual, you can easily configure unique invocation phrases for different locales by turning the property value a **resolver object**.

+Let's use the `byLocale` resolver property to specify different invocation phrases depending on what locale is being targeted:

 ```javascript
 // manifest.js